 Contents Page

 Opening remarks: Chair 2

 Opening remarks: Mr Martin Wolfe QC 8

-Evidence Session: 23
+Evidence Session: Patient's Husband 23

-THE HEARING COMMENCED ON TUESDAY, 21ST DAY OF JUNE, 2022 AS FOLLOWS:

-CHAIR: Good morning.
+1 THE HEARING COMMENCED ON TUESDAY, 2 21ST DAY OF JUNE, 2022 AS FOLLOWS: 3 4 CHAIR: Good morning.
 Can everyone hear me all right?
-Well good morning, Ladies and Gentlemen.
-And welcome 10:11 to the first hearing of the Urology Services Inquiry.

-8 At the outset I would like to introduce myself and my 9 colleagues who are here today.
-My name is, for those 10 who don't know, is Christine Smith, I'm a senior 10.11 counsel at the Bar of Northern Ireland where I have 11 been in independent practice as a barrister since 1985.
-12 13 I am experienced in inquiry work and in March 2021 14 I was appointed by the Minister for Health to lead this 15 Inquiry.
-My principal function is to ensure that the 10:12 16 Inquiry fulfils its Terms of Reference which are set out on our web-site.
-I'm also the person who makes all 17 18 decisions about how the Inquiry is run and will rule on 19 all applications and requests made to the Inquiry.

-21 To my right is Dr. Sonia Swart who is my co-panellist.
-Dr. Swart is a former consultant in clinical 22 23 haematology.
-She practised in her field as consultant 24 for over 25 years before moving into medical leadership and management roles.
-She became Medical Director and 25 10:12 then Chief Executive of the Northampton General 26 27 Hospital.
+5 Well good morning, Ladies and Gentlemen.
+And welcome 10:11 6 to the first hearing of the Urology Services Inquiry.
+7 8 At the outset I would like to introduce myself and my 9 colleagues who are here today.
+My name is, for those 10 who don't know, is Christine Smith, I'm a senior 10:11 11 counsel at the Bar of Northern Ireland where I have 12 been in independent practice as a barrister since 1985.
+13 I am experienced in inquiry work and in March 2021 14 I was appointed by the Minister for Health to lead this 15 Inquiry.
+My principal function is to ensure that the 10:12 16 Inquiry fulfils its Terms of Reference which are set 17 out on our web-site.
+I'm also the person who makes all 18 decisions about how the Inquiry is run and will rule on 19 all applications and requests made to the Inquiry.
+20 10:12 21 To my right is Dr. Sonia Swart who is my co-panellist.
+22 Dr. Swart is a former consultant in clinical 23 haematology.
+She practised in her field as consultant 24 for over 25 years before moving into medical leadership 25 and management roles.
+She became Medical Director and 10:12 26 then Chief Executive of the Northampton General 27 Hospital.
 She is eminently qualified to advise the 28 Inquiry on the issues of governance with which it is 29 primarily concerned.

-2 To my left is Mr. Damian Hanbury who is assessor to the Inquiry.
-Mr. Hanbury is a Consultant Urologist at the 3 Lister Hospital in Hertfordshire.
-He has many years' 4 5 experience of working as a consultant in clinical 10:13 6 urology.
+1 2 To my left is Mr. Damian Hanbury who is assessor to the 3 Inquiry.
+Mr. Hanbury is a Consultant Urologist at the 4 Lister Hospital in Hertfordshire.
+He has many years' 5 experience of working as a consultant in clinical 10:1 6 urology.
 He is currently Honorary Visiting Senior 7 Lecturer at the University of Hertfordshire and is a 8 College Assessor for the Royal College of Surgeons.
-9 Mr. Hanbury advises the Inquiry on the clinical aspects of the cases we're looking at so the Inquiry can better 10:13 10 understand the issues it is tasked with considering.
-11 12 13 Neither Dr. Swart nor Mr. Hanbury has worked in Northern Ireland and they have no connection to any of 14 15 the core participants.
-10:13 16 Also present today from the Inquiry Team, are 17 18 Mr. Martin Wolfe QC, Counsel to the Inquiry, who will 19 make some remarks about this stage of our proceedings 20 shortly.
-Laura McMahon who is junior counsel to the 10:14 21 Inquiry and Niamh Horscroft, one of our junior 22 barristers.
+9 Mr. Hanbury advises the Inquiry on the clinical aspects 10 of the cases we're looking at so the Inquiry can better 10:1 11 understand the issues it is tasked with considering.
+12 13 Neither Dr. Swart nor Mr. Hanbury has worked in 14 Northern Ireland and they have no connection to any of 15 the core participants.
+10:1 16 17 Also present today from the Inquiry Team, are 18 Mr. Martin Wolfe QC, Counsel to the Inquiry, who will 19 make some remarks about this stage of our proceedings 20 shortly.
+Laura McMahon who is junior counsel to the 10:1 21 Inquiry and Niamh Horscroft, one of our junior 22 barristers.
 Also present is Fiona Marshall, the 23 Inquiry Secretary, and I presume that you have met some 24 of her staff.
-If you have any questions they are here 25 to help, if you need any assistance in any way please 10.14 do contact one of the Inquiry staff members.
-26 27 28 Now this stage of our work is being heard in private and I have previously indicated that the Inquiry would not be opened formally today and Opening Statements would not be required from the representatives of the core participants.
-Those legal representatives are present here today and I invite them now to announce their appearances.
+If you have any questions they are here 25 to help, if you need any assistance in any way please 10:1 26 do contact one of the Inquiry staff members.
+27 28 Now this stage of our work is being heard in private 29 and I have previously indicated that the Inquiry would